111ufuiagcgboiua/LQ-YOLO/README.md

 This is an improved model based on YOLOv7, designed for object detection of two-wheeled vehicles on roads.

 ## Code
 The model code of LQ-YOLO is specifically presented in the '**models**' file.
+The "models" file contains the original files and the improved code.
+The improved parts can be found in files such as `common.py` and `yolo.py`.

 ## Dataset
 The dataset used in the research is decompressed into the '**two-wheelers**' file.